Carousel (musical): Act 1

 Over a month passes, and preparations for the summer clambake are under way ("June Is Bustin' Out All Over").
 Julie and Billy, now married, live at Julie's cousin Nettie's spa.
 Julie confides in Carrie that Billy, frustrated over being unemployed, hit her.
 Carrie has happier news—she is engaged to Enoch, who enters as she discusses him ("(When I Marry) Mister Snow (reprise))".
 Billy arrives with his ne'er-do-well whaler friend, Jigger.
-The former barker is openly rude to Enoch and Julie, then leaves with Jigger, followed by a distraught Julie.
+Billy is openly rude to Enoch and Julie, then leaves with Jigger, followed by a distraught Julie.
 Enoch tells Carrie that he expects to become rich selling herring and to have a large family, larger perhaps than Carrie is comfortable having ("When the Children Are Asleep").

 Jigger and his shipmates, joined by Billy, then sing about life on the sea ("Blow High, Blow Low").
 The whaler tries to recruit Billy to help with a robbery, but Billy declines, as the victim—Julie's former boss, Mr. Bascombe—might have to be killed.
 Mrs. Mullin enters and tries to tempt Billy back to the carousel (and to her).
 He would have to abandon Julie; a married barker cannot evoke the same sexual tension as one who is single.
 Billy reluctantly mulls it over as Julie arrives and the others leave.
 She tells him that she is pregnant, and Billy is overwhelmed with happiness, ending all thoughts of returning to the carousel.
 Once alone, Billy imagines the fun he will have with Bill Jr.—until he realizes that his child might be a girl, and reflects soberly that "you've got to be a father to a girl" ("Soliloquy").
 Determined to provide financially for his future child, whatever the means, Billy decides to be Jigger's accomplice.